-In addition to its huge main dojo for large events, the Karate Kaikan also has a training room that be used by the public (advance reservations required).
+In addition to its huge main dojo, the Karate Kaikan also has a training room that be used by the public (advance reservations required).
 Standing apart from the main building, the special dojo with its red tiled roof is a beautiful example of a traditional dojo and is reserved for special events.

 Take bus number 33 or 46 from the Naha Bus Terminal to Tomigusukukōen-mae (豊見城公園前, around 10 minutes, 280 yen, 3-4 buses/hour), from where the Okinawa Karate Kaikan is a 5-10 minute walk.
 Alternatively, the Karate Kaikan is around a ten minute drive from downtown Naha.